bioconda/bioconda-recipes/docs/source/index.rst

 - a `repository of recipes <https://github.com/bioconda/bioconda-recipes>`_ hosted on GitHub
 - a `build system <https://github.com/bioconda/bioconda-utils>`_ that turns these recipes into conda packages
-- a `repository of more than 3000 bioinformatics packages
+- a `repository of more than 6000 bioinformatics packages
   <https://anaconda.org/bioconda/>`_ ready to use with ``conda install``
-- Over 250 contributors that add, modify, update and maintain the recipes
+- over 600 contributors and 450 members who add, modify, update and maintain the recipes

 The conda package manager makes installing software a vastly more streamlined process.
 Conda is a combination of other package managers you may